immediatus/immediatus.github.io/content/blog/2025-11-02/index.md

 **Fraud detection** answers: **"Are you malicious?"**
 - Bot farm with 95% CTR, uniform timing, rotating IPs → blocked permanently
-- Protects advertiser budgets from wasted spend and platform from massive RTB bandwidth costs (early filtering prevents 20-30% egress waste - typically one of top 3 infrastructure costs at scale)
+- Protects advertiser budgets from wasted spend and platform from massive RTB bandwidth costs (early filtering prevents 20-30% egress waste - one of top 3 infrastructure costs at scale)

 **Rate limiting** answers: **"Are you requesting too much?"** (covered in the architecture post)
 - Legitimate advertiser making 10K QPS (vs 1K limit) → throttled with 429